Al Kooper: With Bob Dylan

-The Blues Project
+The Blues Project and Blood, Sweat & Tears

-Kooper joined The Blues Project as their keyboardist in 1965.
-He left the band shortly before their gig at the Monterey Pop Festival in 1967, although he did play a solo set, as evidenced by bootlegs of the event.
+Kooper joined the Blues Project as their keyboardist in 1965.
+He left the band shortly before their gig at the Monterey Pop Festival in 1967, although he did play a solo set, as evidenced by The Criterion Collection Blu-ray extended edition of the event.
 He formed Blood, Sweat & Tears in 1967, leaving due to creative differences in 1968, after the release of the group's first album, Child Is Father to the Man.
 He recorded Super Session with Bloomfield and Stephen Stills in 1968, and in 1969 he collaborated with 15-year-old guitarist Shuggie Otis on the album Kooper Session.
 In 1972, he rejoined The Blues Project at a charity concert promoted by Bruce Blakeman at Valley Stream Central High School.

 Other work

 As musician

-Kooper has played on hundreds of records, including ones by The Rolling Stones, B.B.
-King, The Who, The Jimi Hendrix Experience, Alice Cooper, and Cream.
+Kooper has played on hundreds of records, including ones by the Rolling Stones, B.B.
+King, the Who, the Jimi Hendrix Experience, Alice Cooper, and Cream.
 On occasion he overdubbed his own efforts, as on The Live Adventures of Mike Bloomfield and Al Kooper and other albums, under the pseudonym "Roosevelt Gook".

 As record producer

 In 1969, Kooper produced, arranged, and conducted the album Appaloosa, a "folk-baroque" style of music that combined rock and classical.
-Among other artists who were all arranging folk-oriented material with classical-influenced orchestration were Judy Collins, Donovan, Tim Hardin and Tom Rush.
+Among other artists who were all arranging folk-oriented material with classical-influenced orchestration were Judy Collins, Donovan, Tim Hardin, and Tom Rush.
 Kooper was joined by Boston musicians John Parker Compton, singer and acoustic guitarist, Robin Batteau on violin, Eugene Rosov on cello, and David Reiser on electric bass.
-Contributing to the album was saxophonist Fred Lipsius and Blood, Sweat and Tears drummer Bobby Colomby.
+Contributing to the album was saxophonist Fred Lipsius and Blood, Sweat & Tears drummer Bobby Colomby.
 After moving to Atlanta in 1972, he discovered the band Lynyrd Skynyrd, and produced and performed on their first three albums, including the singles "Sweet Home Alabama" and "Free Bird".
 In 1975 he produced the debut album of the Tubes.

 TV scores

-Kooper wrote the score for the TV series Crime Story and for the film The Landlord, as well as several made-for-television movies.
-He was the musical force behind many of the pop tunes, including "You're the Lovin' End", for The Banana Splits, a children's television program.
+Kooper wrote the scores for the TV series Crime Story and the film The Landlord, as well as several made-for-television movies.
+He was the musical force behind many pop tunes, including "You're the Lovin' End", for The Banana Splits, a children's television program.

 Studio

-During the late 1980s, Kooper had his own dedicated keyboard studio room in the historic Sound Emporium recording studio in Nashville, next to studio B.
+In the late 1980s, Kooper had his own dedicated keyboard studio in the historic Sound Emporium recording studio in Nashville, next to Studio B.

 Rock Bottom Remainders

-Kooper's status as a published author enabled him to join (and act as musical director of) the Rock Bottom Remainders, a band made up of writers including Dave Barry, Stephen King, Amy Tan, and Matt Groening.
+Kooper's status as a published author enabled him to join (and act as musical director of) the Rock Bottom Remainders, a band made up of writers including Dave Barry, Barbara Kingsolver, Stephen King, Amy Tan, and Matt Groening.

 New Music For Old People

-Kooper wrote a column named "New Music For Old People" for online publication The Morton Report from April 2014 to April 2015.
-This later led to a radio show by the same name, which began in October 2018, for Martha's Vineyard community radio station WVVY.
-The first 11 editions of this can be found online.
+Kooper wrote a column called "New Music For Old People" for the online publication The Morton Report from April 2014 to April 2015.
+This later led to a radio show by the same name, which began in October 2018, for Martha's Vineyard community radio station WVVY-LP.
+The first 11 editions can be found online.